 Question:

 How is a material transfer handled?
-It is not a request for production, just a request to move material from one location to another.
+It is not a request for operations, just a request to move material from one location to another.

 Answer:

-A material transfer can be handled using the production schedule and production performance models.
+A material transfer can be handled using the operations schedule and operations performance models.
 There are multiple methods; one is to have a process segment defined for a “TRANSFER.”
 The material to be transferred could be identified in the material consumed requirement object.
 The actual amount of material transferred could be identified in a material produced actual object.
 In some processes, the two amounts can differ due to losses during transfer.
 The material locations for the movements could be identified in the material consumed sublot and material produced sublot information.

-If the movement of material is initiated from the manufacturing operations level but has to be known by the logistics level, then a production response could be generated that defined a “TRANSFER” segment.
-There is no requirement in this standard that there is a production request for a production response, but corresponding business processes have to be in place to support the exchange of information.
+If the movement of material is initiated from the manufacturing operations level but has to be known by the logistics level, then a operations response could be generated that defined a “TRANSFER” segment.
+There is no requirement in this standard that there is a operations request for a operations response, but corresponding business processes have to be in place to support the exchange of information.

 How to extend the standard when properties cannot be used